10 Marvelous Moon Crafts and Activities For Kids

 - Write moon phase names with a silver marker.

-Fun activity to learn craters: Glue-resist moon phases
+Fun activity to learn craters: Glue-resist moon phase craft

 This is an incredibly cool moon phase activity for all ages!
 Thanks to the texture of dried glue, it’s an effective lesson on moon craters.

-Our original idea was inspired by my children squeezing out way too much glue and admiring the texture when it dried.
+Our original idea was inspired by my children squeezing too much glue and admiring the texture when it dried.

-Although it requires a little more patience than the other activities here, my children say that the fun glue-resist moon crafts are worth the time.
+Although it requires a little more patience than the other science activities here, my children say the fun glue-resist moon crafts are worth the time.

 Instructions for the coolest glue-resist moon phase craft are here.

-Best cultural moon craft: Play dough moon phase mooncakes
+Best cultural craft: Play dough moon phase mooncakes

-Mooncakes are an important part of Chinese Mid-Autumn Moon Festival!
-With play dough moon cakes, you can easily combine culture with science in a simple fun craft.
+Mooncakes are an essential part of the Chinese Mid-Autumn Moon Festival!
+With play dough moon cakes, you can easily combine culture with science in a simple, fun craft.

 Supplies: play dough (or modeling clay), mooncake molds, butter knife, black paper or tray, printable bilingual labels: